ZarnackGroup/racoon_clip/docs/methods_description.rst

 At the same time, UMIs (and barcodes, if present) are trimmed from the 5’ end of the reads and stored in the read names using FLEXBAR options ``--umi-tags --barcode-trim-end LTAIL``.

+For iCLIP3, or when the parameter --trim3 True is used, a number of nucleotides is trimmed of the 3'end of the reads (default 3).
+This is necessary for iCLIP3, which uses a second 3nt long UMI at the 3' end.

 Reads that are shorter than 15 nt after trimming are discarded using the FLEXBAR option ``--min-read-length 15``.
 The cutoff can be changed by specifying another value by the racoon_clip *flexbar_minReadLength* option.

 See also: `FLEXBAR—Flexible Barcode and Adapter Processing for Next-Generation Sequencing Platforms <https://www.mdpi.com/2079-7737/1/3/895>`_.